marcionicolau/datacamp/README.md

 ```
 To make these changes visible on the DataCamp platform, you need to re-upload the course via `upload_course()`.

-<i>Note: Removing the first chapter from the Yaml file, does not remove the R Markdown file `chapter1.Rmd` in your course map.
+<i>Note that removing the first chapter from the Yaml file does not remove the R Markdown file `chapter1.Rmd` in your course map.
 So chapter content will not get lost, and you can always re-add the chapter in a later phase.

 ##### How can I add exercises to a chapter?
 Adding exercises to a chapter is easy.
 In every R Markdown file of a chapter, the start of a new exercise is indicated by `---`, followed by the different components of an exercise: `## Exercise Title`, `*** =instructions`, `*** =hint`, `*** =pre_exercise_code`, `*** =solution`, `*** =sample_code`, and `*** =sct`.